ACT Mission, Vision and Commitments

 - Work with individuals and communities to enable them to take an active role in determining, planning and directing their health, care and well-being.

-- Provide confidential, responsive, caring, respectful, sex positive, non-judgmental and client-centred services that promote the health of people living with and at risk for HIV/AIDS.
-This includes our outreach and prevention work.
+- Provide confidential, responsive, caring, respectful, sex positive, non-judgmental and client-centred services that promote the health of people living with and at risk for HIV.

 - Create targeted strategies to meet the particular needs of people living with and at risk for HIV.